-Improvements are being made but Turkey is a challenging destination for disabled (özürlü) travellers.
-Although ramps have been installed in many public buildings (including at museums and other historic sites), wide doorways and properly equipped toilets remain rare, as are Braille and audio information at sights.
-Crossing most streets is particularly challenging as everyone does so at their peril.
+Improvements are being made, but Turkey is a challenging destination for disabled (özürlü) travellers.
+Ramps, wide doorways and properly equipped toilets are rare, as are Braille and audio information at sights.
+Crossing most streets is particularly challenging, as everyone does so at their peril.

 Businesses and resources serving travellers with disabilities include the following:

-Hotel Rolli (www.hotel-rolli.de) Resort in Anamur, specifically designed for mobility-impaired people.
+Hotel Rolli (www.hotel-rolli.de) Specially designed for wheelchair users.

-Mephisto Voyage (www.mephistovoyage.com) Offers hiking tours for wheelchair users in the Cappadocia and Taurus Mountain regions utilising the Joëlette wheelchair system.
+Mephisto Voyages (www.mephistovoyage.com) Special tours for mobility-impaired people, utilising the Joëlette wheelchair system.

 Accessible Travel Online Resources